Robotic Hair Transplant

 Benefits of Robots in Hair Transplant

-There were many reasons to use ARTAS:
+There were many reasons to choose the robotic hair transplant:

-- The robot uses algorithms that can quickly analyse and identify hair grafts.
+The robot uses algorithms that can quickly analyse and identify hair grafts.
 It uses factors such as density, direction, angle, distribution and orientation to choose hair grafts.

-- The robot uses powerful algorithms to categorise hair grafts to a level of consistency, precision and efficiency.
+The robot uses powerful algorithms to categorise hair grafts to a level of consistency, precision and efficiency.

-Drawbacks of Robots in Hair Transplant
+The Drawbacks of Robots in Hair Transplant

 There are a few issues with robotic hair transplant too.
 For instance, the survival rate of grafts in the robotic hair transplant is lower than with an experienced surgeon.
 In most cases, the survival rate of robots is only 85 to 90 per cent.
 It can also happen that the robot picks larger follicle areas, and as the diameter increases, healing becomes slower and more complicated.
 In fact, larger follicles can damage nearby regions too.
 Such risks are difficult to predict at an earlier stage, and so it is difficult to determine the diameter of extraction.
 Furthermore, it is only viable in a few donor areas.
 It is not possible to use the robots to extract hair from underarms or anywhere delicate.
 They can only be used to obtain hair from the back of the head.